geospace-code/georinex/README.rst

 ::

     from pyrinex import readRinexNav

     navdata = readRinexNav(rinexNavfilename)

-This returns a 2-D array (Pandas DataFrame) of the data in your .XXn navigation file.
+This returns a 2-D array of the data in your .XXn navigation file.
 Indexed by time x quantity
 one row per SV.

 Self-Test
 =========
 ::

   python tests/test.py

 RINEX OBS reader algorithm
 ==========================
 1. read overall OBS header (so we know what to expect in the rest of the OBS file)
-2. preallocate pandas 3D Panel to fit all data -- this is a key difference from other software out there, that repetitively reallocates memory via appending.
-The Panel is a self-describing variable, each axis has text indices.
+2. preallocate 3-D arrayto fit all data -- this is a key difference from other software out there, that repetitively reallocates memory via appending.
+The xarray.DataArray is a self-describing variable, each axis has text indices.
-3. fill the 3D Panel with the data by reading in blocks -- another key difference from other programs out there, instead of reading character by character I ingest a whole time step of text at once, helping keep the processing closer to CPU cache making it much faster.
+3. fill the 3-D array with the data by reading in blocks -- another key difference from other programs out there, instead of reading character by character I ingest a whole time step of text at once, helping keep the processing closer to CPU cache making it much faster.